 Provide assistance and supervision in training technical staff and physicians in radiation safety and MRI safety.

-Review clinical CT and Fluoroscopy protocols to maintain the SLCH mission for optimizing image quality and radiation dose.
+Review clinical CT and Fluoroscopy protocols to maintain the BJH mission for optimizing image quality and radiation dose.

-Be part of a clinical excellence team driving the use of low dose pediatric CT protocols/practice patterns in the Barnes Jewish Hospital enterprise.
+Be part of a clinical excellence team driving the use of low dose CT protocols in the BJH enterprise.

 Conduct innovative clinical research in partnership with radiologists and industry partners.

-Optimize and innovate pediatric MRI protocols for CNS, Body, Cardiac and MSK.
+Be a part of the team that will optimize and innovate imaging protocols for CNS, Body, Cardiac and MSK.

 Provide ongoing education to radiology technologists, radiology residents and fellows.